COLMORE BUSINESS DISTRICT DIRECTORS

 David is also a director of Listers Motor Group and GB Developments.

-Nicola is the owner and managing director of multi-award winning agency FleetMilne Residential.
-With offices on Colmore Row, FleetMilne specialises in selling, letting and managing premium city centre apartments and is known for upholding the highest of standards.
+Nicola is the owner and Commercial Director of multi-award winning agency FleetMilne Residential.
+FleetMilne specialises in selling, letting and managing premium city centre apartments and is known for upholding the highest of standards.

 Nicola set up FleetMilne in 2004 in a prospering market and has successfully guided the business through many great times.
 She has gathered together an exceptional team of ambitious and intelligent achievers.